Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Meta-Analysis

-(2) \textbf{When do users make wrong judgments even when the explanations give correct answers?} \begin{itemize*} \item In the \texttt{Explanation} condition, most users rely on personal knowledge or guess ($46.4\%$) and sometimes because the explanations have wrong or poor-quality reasoning ($25.0\%$).
-For example, one user responded \textit{``I once took a tour of Alcatraz and I believe I remember this as being true.''} to the claim \textit{``Within Alcatraz was a music room where inmates could be rewarded for positive behaviors with playing time.''} which is in fact false.
+\paragraph{(2) \textbf{When do users make wrong judgments even when the explanations give correct answers?}} \begin{itemize*} \item In \texttt{Explanation}, most users rely on personal knowledge or guess ($46.4\%$), although sometimes explanations have wrong or poor-quality reasoning ($25.0\%$).
+For example, one user reported \textit{``I once took a tour of Alcatraz and I believe I remember this as being true.''} to the claim \textit{``Within Alcatraz was a music room where inmates could be rewarded for positive behaviors with playing time.''} which is false.

-\item In the \texttt{Retrieval + Explanation} condition, users mostly misinterpreted the evidence ($38.1\%$) or there was just insufficient evidence ($28.6\%$) and they had to make educated guesses.
-For example, to the false claim \textit{``The Bee Gees went on tour eleven times.''}, one user responded: \textit{``The articles mention mostly their songs and a couple tours.
+\item In the \texttt{Retrieval + Explanation} condition, users mostly misinterpreted evidence ($38.1\%$) or there was just insufficient evidence ($28.6\%$) and they had to guess.
+For example, given the false claim \textit{``The Bee Gees went on tour eleven times.''}, one user responded: \textit{``The articles mention mostly their songs and a couple tours.
 I didn't find anything about 11 tours, just a couple of them.
 It was mainly songs I saw.''} and they judged the claim to be true even though the ChatGPT explanation is correct: {\textit{``Based on the evidence from Wikipedia, the claim that the Bee Gees went on tour eleven times is not supported.
 The evidence mentions several tours that the Bee Gees went on, including the 2 Years On Tour, Trafalgar Tour, Mr. Natural Tour, Main Course Tour, Children of the World Tour, Spirits Having Flown Tour, One for All World Tour, High Civilization World Tour, and One Night Only World Tour.
 However, the evidence does not provide information about any additional tours beyond these mentioned.
 Therefore, it cannot be concluded that the Bee Gees went on tour eleven times based on the evidence provided.''}} \end{itemize*}